-Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the consolidated financial statements for the financial year from January 1 to December 31, 2023.
-These matters were addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the consolidated financial statements for the financial year from 1 January to 31 December 2023.
+These matters were addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon, we do not provide a separate opinion on these matters.

-Recoverability of goodwill
+Impairment of goodwill

-Please refer to section 7 of the notes to the consolidated financial statements for information on the accounting policies applied and the assumptions made.
+For the accounting and valuation principles applied and the assumptions used, we refer to section 7 of the notes to the consolidated financial statements.
 Information on the amount of goodwill can be found in section 20 of the notes to the consolidated financial statements and information on the economic development of the operating segments in section 4 of the Group management report.